The Five Pillars of Off-Season Training

 - Weight Lifting: 10 Week, 4 Phase, Cycling Specific

 - Sweet Spot Part 1, 2, and 3: building a "Hemi-Powered Aerobic Engine"

 1. Annual Training Program (ATP)

-The image below is an example of an Annual Training Plan in TrainingPeaks that we develop for our athletes.
-This is the 10,000-foot view that outlines goals and when the 4 training phases will occur.
+The Annual Training Plan in TrainingPeaks that we develop for our athletes is the 10,000-foot view that outlines goals and when the 4 training phases will occur.
 We use this overview to identify timeframes for performance testing, and to work backwards from "A" races.
 A common coach question is 'when do you want to be your fastest?"
-When is your "A race".
+When is your "A race"?
 These answers help determine when to begin the on season training, when to build base, and when to switch from base to race.
 We call this a worksheet because it is a work in progress, its fluid and may be changed.
 Goal setting is a process, often times an athlete's race program is ironed out by late February here in Colorado.
 Earlier for warmer weather states such as California, Texas, & Arizona.
 We use the ATP to stay focused as the coach & athlete designing training programs in 4-week blocks.